bigskysoftware/_hyperscript/www/docs.md

 | `is greater than` | tests if a number is greater than another number : `if x is greater than y`
 | `empty`  | tests if a collectin is empty : `if .tabs is empty`

-Using these natural language alternatives allow you to write more concise and clear conditional expressions in your if commands.
+Using these natural language alternatives allows you to write very readable scripts.

-Comparisons can be combined via the `and`, `or` and `not` expressions:
+Comparisons can be combined via the `and`, `or` and `not` expressions in the usual manner:

   ~~~ hyperscript
   if I am <:checked/> and the closest <form/> is <:focused/>